Detection of a weak magnetic field in the Balmer emission line white dwarf WDJ1653-1001: Introduction

 It is important to decipher the magnetic field strength of DA(H)e white dwarfs as magnetic fields are key drivers of structure and variability in stellar atmospheres.
 If DAe and DAHe white dwarfs share a common surface mechanism, it must explain line emission for both low ($< 0.05$\,MG) and high ($> 5$\,MG) magnetic fields.

-Since WD\,J0412$+$7549 and WD\,J1653$-$1001 show no evidence of Zeeman-split emission line triplets in their spectra, they either do not possess magnetic fields or their fields are too weak to be observationally detected via spectroscopy.
-Spectropolarimetry offers a powerful alternative, capable of combining spectroscopy and polarimetry to measure the circular polarisation of light caused by a weak magnetic field of $\approx 1$\,kG~$- 1$\,MG \citep{Kawka2007} as a function of wavelength \citep[e.g.][]{LandstreetAngel1975, Friedrich1996, Vornanen2013}.
+Since WD\,J0412$+$7549 and WD\,J1653$-$1001 show no evidence of Zeeman-split emission line triplets in their spectra, they either do not possess magnetic fields or their fields are too weak to be observationally detected via spectroscopy. \citet{Walters2021} mentioned that WD\,J0412$+$7549 should be magnetic at a detectable level.
+Spectropolarimetry offers a powerful method, capable of combining spectroscopy and polarimetry to measure the circular polarisation of light caused by a weak magnetic field of $\approx 1$\,kG~$- 1$\,MG \citep{Kawka2007} as a function of wavelength \citep[e.g.][]{LandstreetAngel1975, Friedrich1996, Vornanen2013}.
 This yields the mean longitudinal field ($\langle B_z \rangle$), which is the average magnetic field strength over the stellar hemisphere along the line-of-sight at the time of observation.
 Since magnetic field strength can differ from the measured $\langle B_z \rangle$ at other points on the white dwarf surface, time-series spectropolarimetric observations over the white dwarf spin period are necessary to constrain the field geometry and true surface field strength.
 A non-zero $\langle B_z \rangle$ constitutes a definitive detection of a magnetic field, enabling the measurement of field strengths that are too weak to produce detectable Zeeman splitting.

 In this work, we present new time-resolved spectroscopic and spectropolarimetric observations of the white dwarf WD\,J1653$-$1001 and analyse its time-series observations from the Zwicky Transient Facility \citep[ZTF;][]{Bellm2019, Masci2019} and the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{Tonry2018}.
 Section~\ref{sec:observations} describes the observational data sets, while Section~\ref{sec:Analysis} details the analysis completed to investigate the white dwarf spin period, photometric and spectroscopic line variability, and $\langle B_z \rangle$.
 We discuss the implications of our results in Section~\ref{sec:Discussion} and present our conclusions in Section~\ref{sec:Conclusions}.